-The Kansas State Senate passed Senate Bill 155 (SB 155), which authorizes Manhattan Tech to waive the cost of tuition for high school students who meet Kansas residency requirements for enrollment in any tiered career technical course.
+The Kansas State Senate passed EXCEL in CTE (previously SB 155), which authorizes Manhattan Tech to waive the cost of tuition for high school students who meet Kansas residency requirements for enrollment in any tiered career technical course.
 Textbooks, program fees and any other additional fees may apply.

 To view the 2017-2018 approved tuition-free courses, click here!